edgio-docs/edgio-docs/guides/spartacus.md

 #### 3. Update `xdn.config.js`

-The location of the `server.ts` build needs to be specified in `xdn.config.js`. `xdn init` will read the project's `angular.json` and derive a server build location.
-Also, replace `<your-api-server>` with your API server host.

 For an app called `my-xdn-spartacus-app` the XDN config file created by `xdn init` will look like so:

 ```js